 I’m not going to read the same skin cosmetics article just because I’ve seen in on a different platform!

 This only creates redundancy.
-Your repetitive posts from different platform would only make them feel bombarded and the higher chances of them unfollowing.
+Your repetitive posts from the different platform would only make them feel bombarded and the higher chances of them unfollowing.
 It also makes your brand feel less personal.

 Correcting this Social Media Marketing mistake…

 I’ve noticed a big lack of variation from our clients’ social media posts.